influxdata/influxdb-python/README.rst

 Dependencies
 ============

-The InfluxDB-Python distribution is supported and tested on Python 2.7, 3.3, 3.4, PyPy and PyPy3.
+The InfluxDB-Python distribution is supported and tested on Python 2.7, 3.4 and PyPy3.

-**Note:** Python 3.2 is currently untested.
+**Note:** Pypy, Python 3.2 and 3.3 are currently untested.
 See ``.travis.yml``.

 Main dependency is: